POETSII/pstack/docs/psim.md

 ### Using `psim`

-`psim` is a stand-alone POETS simulator that ships with `pstack` and exposes an engine interface.
-This manual will walk you through using `psim` as an independent simulation tool that can be used locally without a `pstack` deployment.
+`psim` is a simulation engine that sits at the bottom of `pstack`, as well as a stand-alone simulator that can run POETS applications without a `pstack` deployment.
+This manual describes the usage of `psim` as an independent tool to run non-distributed simulations.
+For distributed simulations using `pcli`, see the corresponding manual [Using `pcli`](pcli.md).

 #### Usage